 GPS receiver that outputs an exact frequency that is derived from UTC time standard in the GPS network.
-Useful for frequency calibration.Designed by ZachTek, Ships from Sweden
+Useful for frequency calibration.Designed by ZachTek in Sweden

 What is it?
 It's a GPS receiver that outputs a fixed frequency that is locked to the UTC time standard from the GPS network.
 It is delivered with software that by default sets it to 1MHz but this c...Read More…